Introduction

 The grand touring or GT

-Designed for long trips, GT bikes are the "queens of the road".
-Originally, there were two opposing schools of thought: the American school, which offered high-end comfort models, but with a certain wheelbase (see Harley's Electra Glide, Honda's Goldwing - from before 2018 - or the Indian Roadmaster), and the European school, with bikes that were also very comfortable, but with a less imposing size and a livelier road behavior (BMW K1600 GT or GTL, RT 1200, etc.) But that was before...
-Indeed, from 2017 BMW has declined its top-of-the-line K1600 model to a bagger style (K1600 B and K1600 Grand America) that mixes the two original schools.
-Conversely, opting for the same bagger style, the "new" Goldwing (since 2018) has reduced its wheelbase to better fit the European riding style.
-We could have left it at that, and said to ourselves that after all, the standard was irrevocably moving towards smaller sizes.
-But in September 2021, the big American car market will be back in the spotlight with two stunning and oversized versions of the R18, designed for US roads: the R18 Bagger and the R18 Transcontinental.
-We are now waiting for the competition's response.
+Designed for long journeys, GT motorcycles are the "queens of the road".
+Originally, there were two opposing schools of thought: the American, with models offering top-of-the-range comfort, but with a certain wheelbase (see Harley's Electra Glide, Honda's Goldwing - from before 2018 - or the Indian Roadmaster), and the European, with motorcycles that were also very comfortable, but less imposing in size and more lively on the road (BMW K1600 GT or GTL, RT 1200, etc.).
+But that was before...
+In fact, in 2017 BMW switched its top-of-the-range K1600 model to a bagger style (K1600 B and K1600 Grand America) that blends the two original schools.
+Conversely, by opting for the same bagger style, the "new" Goldwing (since 2018) has reduced its wheelbase to better adapt to the European riding style.
+We could have left it at that, and said to ourselves that after all, the norm was irrevocably moving towards smaller sizes.
+But then, in September 2021, the big American market was hit by a thunderbolt: BMW returned to the forefront with two breathtaking, oversized versions of its R18 designed for US roads: the R18 Bagger and the R18 Transcontinental.

-The comfort of the driving position, the protection offered by the full fairing and the high bubble against wind, noise and bad weather, as well as their loading capacity (notably thanks to a substantial and often integrated luggage compartment) make them the ideal tool for easy travel, including for a duo.
-The passenger enjoys the same comfort as the pilot most of the time.
-In spite of their high displacement, GTs offer a good range, generally close to 350 km (excluding reserves), which allows to space out the refuelling.
+The comfort of the driving position, the protection offered by the full fairing and high bubble against wind, noise and bad weather, as well as their load capacity (thanks in particular to a substantial and often integrated luggage compartment) make them the ideal tool for easy travel, even as a duo.
+In most cases, the passenger enjoys the same level of comfort as the rider.
+Despite their high displacement, GTs offer a good range, generally close to 350 km (excluding reserves), which means that refuelling can be spaced out.

-Some equipment adds to the comfort of the trip.
-This is the case with heated handles and seat, an audio system (to listen to music, communicate between rider and passenger, use a GPS, even a telephone) or even cruise control.
+Other equipment adds to the comfort of the trip.
+These include heated grips and seat, an audio system (for listening to music, communicating between rider and passenger, using a GPS or even a telephone) and cruise control.

-On the safety side, almost all models offer full braking and traction control.
-ABS has been mandatory on new motorcycles over 125 cc since January1, 2016.
+In terms of safety, virtually all models offer integral braking and traction control.
+ABS has been mandatory on new motorcycles over 125cc since January1, 2016.
 Only the Goldwing Tour currently offers an airbag.
 BMW offers automatic emergency call as a factory option.

-These bikes can make maneuvering at low speeds difficult.
-On the bigger machines, the possibility of a reverse gear and/or a hill start assist system makes things easier.
+These motorcycles can make low-speed maneuvering difficult.
+On larger machines, reverse gear and/or hill-start assist make things easier.

 The road trail